hj151mids/aipi_531_group_c/README.md

-# Inclusion of Feature Network Into GRU4Rec
+# Improving GRU4Rec with the Addition of Feature Network
 Author: Ya-Yun Huang, Haoliang Jiang, Yufei Lei, Chloe Liu
 ## 00 Summary
 This project focuses on improving the GRU4Rec + SNQN recommender with the help of taking user or item features into account.
 We used two different offline evaluation metrics (NDCG and HR) for benchmarking.
 Our findings suggest that the inclusion of a feature network can improve the results of product recommendation.